Definition and features of the RAMM service

 8. Trading operations

-8.1 Trader performs trading operations in the Metatrader 5 platform.
-There can be several open positions for different financial instruments on one trading account.
+8.1 Trader performs trading operations in the Metatrader 4 or Metatrader 5 platforms.
+In the Metatrader 5 platform there can be several open positions for different financial instruments on one trading account.
 But the account can have only one open position per trading instrument at any given time.
 This accounting system is called the netting system.
 These trading operations, including the modification of orders, are copied to the Investor’s account.
 At the same time, the Investor can monitor all trading activity on his account in the corresponding section of the RAMM platform.

 8.2 There can be several open positions for different financial instruments within one Strategy.
 In the RAMM platform positions are displayed in accordance with the netting system, which allows only one open position per trading instrument.
 When the market order is executed, its volume, depending on its direction, is added to or subtracted from the current open position for the instrument, and a record about this operation is added to the investment statement.